 Catchweasel is a small company that designs and manufactures handmade furniture, using traditional cabinet-making techniques.
 Most pieces are one-off commissions but we also (if pressed) undertake major projects.

 Our style is modern English folk, or as someone else once described it ‘Mid-century Medieval’.

-Through a close working relationship with a forester based in Kent, almost all of the wood we use is from slow grown native timber.
+Through close working relationships with local foresters, almost all of the wood we use is from slow grown native timber.

 Catchweasel is a registered Limited Liability Partnership.